knewplay/book-programming-essential/toolset/tools.md

 [//]: # "can have an image here such as: http://coewww.rutgers.edu/www1/linuxclass2008/lessons/lesson1/sec_9.html"

 Since the shell is just a program that interprets commands, there have been many variations created.
 The default shell on most Linux and on older macOS systems is called the GNU Bash, or just Bash.
-Newer macOS users use Zsh ("Z shell"), and Windows machines use the Command shell and PowerShell.
+Newer macOS users use Zsh ("Z shell"), and Windows machines use the Command shell (also known as "cmd") and PowerShell.

 ### File system navigation
 The working directory is important when working with files because it determines the context in which file operations take place.
-When you create, modify, or access a file without specifying a specific path, the operating system assumes that the file is located within the working directory.
-This allows for relative file referencing, making it easier to work with files within a specific project or directory structure.
+When you create, modify, or access a file without specifying a specific file path, the operating system assumes that the file is located within the working directory.

-[//]: # "talk about pwd, cd, ls other"
+For macOS and Linux users, you can view the "Basic Navigation" of [this resource for specific commands](https://www.pluralsight.com/guides/beginner-linux-navigation-manual).

+For Windows users, you can view [this resource for specific commands](https://riptutorial.com/cmd/example/8646/navigating-in-cmd).

 ### File manipulation

+For macOS and Linux users, you can view the "File Manipulation" of [the previous resource for specific commands](https://www.pluralsight.com/guides/beginner-linux-navigation-manual).

 talk about creating a file, creating a folder, delete a file or folder, copy a file, move a file, rename a file

-### Text editing

-display contents of a file (cat), add text to a file,
+### Working with text

+For macOS and Linux users, you can view the "Working with Content" of [the previous resource for specific commands](https://www.pluralsight.com/guides/beginner-linux-navigation-manual).

 ### I/O redirection
 - mention pipe (O > I) I/O redirection